 Mark Your Tip Clearly

 Leaving cash in the room is not a clear enough signal, as a hotel maid must be very careful about taking anything from your room.
 Enclose the tip in a sealed envelope.
 You can check the desk drawer for hotel stationery and mark it "housekeeping."
 If you can't find an envelope, you can ask the front desk to provide one.

 If that doesn't work either, you can always wrap the bills in a blank sheet of paper and then label them appropriately.
-Of course, when you travel internationally, learn how to write "maid" or "housekeeping" in the local language.
+Of course, when you travel internationally, learn how to write "housekeeping" in the local language.
 You can always call the front desk if you're not sure how, so you can label the envelope accordingly.

 Leave Your Tip in an Obvious Place